Codeize/template/README.md

 ## Acknowledgements

-- [Shadow](https://github.com/thewilloftheshadow) for many discussions on how initial the initial template by Polar could be improved, aswell as some code snippets here and there.
+- [Shadow](https://github.com/thewilloftheshadow) for many discussions on how initial the initial template by Polar could be improved, aswell as help with the code along the way.
 - [Polar](https://github.com/xPolar) at [OtterDevelopment](https://github.com/OtterDevelopment) for creating [the initial version of this template](https://github.com/OtterDevelopment/typescript-discord-boilerplate).

 ## Support